 - Cost – Budget at least 2,000 pesos for the journey, plus a little more for snacks and water along the way.

-- Opening Hours – I lost my notes on this and can’t find info.
-Forgive me… (falls onto sword with a melodramatic whimper).
+- Opening Hours – I lost my notes on this and can’t find the info.
+Forgive me… (falls onto the sword with a melodramatic whimper).

 Day 18-20: Torres del Paine (Chile)

-Back in Chile, you’ll now have the unmissable opportunity to visit one of the country’s most popular national parks, Torres del Paine; no ultimate Patagonia Itinerary would be complete without this gorgeous national park that’s well worth the hype.
+Back in Chile, you’ll now have the unmissable opportunity to visit one of the country’s most popular national parks, Torres del Paine; no ultimate Patagonia Itinerary would be complete without this picture perfect national park that’s well worth the hype.